uvaai/ml2/40 Module 4/30 Interpretable AI/content.md

-1. Even explanation models with relatively high agreement with the black box models, still disagree for some samples, and therefore one cannot trust the explanations and by extension the original black box.
+1. Even explanation models with relatively high agreement with the black box models, still disagree for some samples, and therefore one cannot trust the explanations, and by extension the original black box.

-2. If a pattern in the data is important enough for the black box model to use to provide better predictions, then a machine learning researcher might also extract this pattern and create a accurate-yet-interpretable version of the model.
+2. If a pattern in the data is important enough for the black box model to leverage to provide better predictions, then a machine learning researcher might also extract this same pattern and create a accurate-yet-interpretable version of the model.

 3. Governments should regulate the use of black box models, either enforcing no black box should be deployed when there exists an interpretable model with the